Network resilience: Phase transitions in biological networks

-Feedback itself alone does not guarantee that a system will be bistable.
-A bistable system must also have some type of non-linearity within the feedback circuit \cite{ferrell2002self}.
-That is, the enzymes in the feedback circuit must respond to their upstream regulators in an `ultrasensitive' manner, which converts continuously varying signals into discrete outputs (ON or OFF responses) \cite{ferrell1996tripping}.
-A bistable circuit would always exhibit some degree of hysteresis, indicating that the system has alternative stable states under certain stimulus.
-The response to stimulus is related to the system's previous state, and it will be harder to flip the system from one state to the other than it is to maintain the system in its flipped state \cite{ferrell2002self}, as shown in Fig. \ref{Hysteresisirreversibility}A. In such case, the bistable switch is two-way (it can be switch back and forth between ON and OFF states), which are characteristic of metabolic pathways, such as lac operon \cite{sabouri2008antagonism}.
-If the feedback in a circuit is strong enough, the system may exhibit irreversibility (Fig. \ref{Hysteresisirreversibility}B).
-The system could stay in the the flipped state indefinitely after the triggering stimulus is removed.
-In such case, the bistable switch is one-way (once flipped, it cannot be turned back), which play major roles in developmental transitions, such as apoptosis.
+Feedback alone does not guarantee that a system is bistable.
+A bistable system must also have some type of nonlinearity within the feedback circuit \cite{ferrell2002self}.
+Feedback circuit enzymes must respond to their upstream regulators in an ``ultrasensitive'' manner in which continuously varying signals are converted into discrete outputs (ON or OFF responses) \cite{ferrell1996tripping}.
+A bistable circuit always exhibits some degree of hysteresis, indicating that the system has alternative stable states in the presence of a specific stimulus.
+The response to this stimulus is related to the system's previous state; it is more difficult to flip the system between states than to maintain the system in its flipped state \cite{ferrell2002self}, as shown in Fig. \ref{Hysteresisirreversibility}A. In such a case, the bistable switch is a two-way switch (the system can be switched back and forth between ON and OFF states); this is characteristic of metabolic pathways such as the lac operon \cite{sabouri2008antagonism}.
+If the feedback in a circuit is sufficiently strong, then the system may exhibit irreversibility (Fig. \ref{Hysteresisirreversibility}B).
+Such a system may remain in the flipped state indefinitely after the triggering stimulus is removed.
+In this case, the bistable switch is a one-way switch (once flipped, it cannot be turned back); switches of this type play major roles in developmental transitions such as apoptosis.